FORTH-ModelBasedTracker/wacv_docker/README.md

    sudo systemctl restart docker
    ```

    4. Make sure your user is in the docker group.
-If not add it
+If not add it (and logout/login):

    ```bash
    sudo usermod -aG docker $USER
    ```
-**Note:** Official nvidia-docker instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).
+**Note:** Taken from the official nvidia-docker instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).

 Done!
 You should be ready to test docker containers with Nvidia GPU support now: